 Some of the factors that affect production costs include the animation style, video length, location of the studio, and production quality of the video.

-A professionally produced explainer video typically starts around $2,500–$3,000, depending on scope and complexity.
 At this price point, projects often include:

 Scriptwriting and storyboarding — structured to maintain attention and communicate the message clearly